13 Mar How EHR Software Boosts Eye Care Practice Efficiency

 EHR software is changing how doctors and patients interact inside and outside your office.
 Technology is more powerful when you maximize the system’s full capabilities.
 Do you feel like your EHR software can and should do more?
 Here are a few functionalities that help you get more out of your EHR system.

 Use Multiple Data Entry Options

-Use multiple data entry options, such as free text typing and touchscreen friendly checkboxes or drop-down lists.
-You can quickly document an entire exam without typing a single note or number if you edit preferred values.
+Use multiple data entry options, such as free text typing and touchscreen-friendly checkboxes or drop-down lists.
+If you edit preferred values, you can quickly document an entire exam without typing a single note or number.

 Simplify MIPS Compliance Reporting with Built-in MIPS Tools